This Page is Home

 - 1990’s

-- The Company completed many large-scale projects, including the construction of high-rise buildings in Hong Kong and Singapore.
+- Completed many large-scale projects, including the construction of high-rise buildings in Hong Kong and Singapore.
 In the domestic market, the Company accumulated sufficient experience in construction utilizing new technologies, such as high-rise buildings, seismic isolation, all-weather automatic construction systems, and was equipped with reliable technological background.

 3) Beginning Penta-Ocean’s second century in business: To be a world class, technology based comprehensive construction company.